mikeizbicki/cmc-csci040/README.md

 not as a way to do less work.

 **You are ultimately responsible for ensuring you learn the material!**

+## COVID-19 Policies

+I want to respect everyone's various comfort levels with COVID exposure.
+You will not be required to work closely with other students, but it's strongly encouraged that you do so.

 <!--
 ## Self Grading